Your Initial Exam is Complimentary

 Fourth Appointment - Getting Your Braces

 This is the day you will get your braces!
 The appointment should last about 1 to 2 hours and will be scheduled during the morning hours.
-Your teeth will be polished and prepped for bonding prior to Dr. Sabatino placing the braces.
+Your teeth will be polished and prepped for bonding prior to Dr. Sabatino placing the brackets.
 Oral hygiene is the key to successful treatment; we will give you a thorough demonstration of proper oral care and maintenance as well as a care kit.
 (We do recommend taking Tylenol or Advil prior to this appointment)

 Once braces are placed your regular appointments should be every 6 to 8 weeks, lasting approximately 30 minutes each.